kazaamjt/Eikobot/README.md

 ## Installation

-Eikobot requires python 3.10 or up and has 3 external dependencies that can be installed using pip.
+Eikobot requires python 3.10 or up and can be installed using pip.
-In fact, Eikobot can be installed using pip as well.

 Here is an example of how to install Eikobot:
 (This should work on most platforms, although the python command is different if you are on windows)